jeffstang/biof501-pipeline_proteomics/README.md

 - [References](#references)

 ## Background and Rationale
-Cellular communication is dictated by the release of molecules called ligands that bind to cellular surface receptors to illicit a response [1].
-These ligand-receptor interactions (LRIs) can be deterministic of signalling pathway activity [2].
-LRI-mediated cellular network research has been a popular area of study partly driven by recent advances in single-cell omics, however the volume of archival data available for bulk transcriptomic data remain superior and can help decipher [3]
+Cellular communication occurs through ligands binding to surface receptors, triggering responses and influencing signaling pathways [1, 2].
+Research on ligand-receptor interactions (LRIs) has gained momentum with single-cell omics, which provide high-resolution insights into individual cell states [3].
+However, bulk transcriptomic datasets, with their extensive clinical data from patient cohorts, remain valuable.
+Thus, there is a need for tools that complement single-cell studies by analyzing cellular networks in bulk transcriptomics [4].

 ### Aims
-Aim 1: To provide a generic
+Aim 1: To provide a

 ### Package Dependencies

 ### Workflow Overview
 The workflow includes the following steps:

-1. Download Reference files (FASTA and GTF)
+1. Download Reference files (FASTA, GTF)
 2. Preprocess raw fastq files (includes generating QC reports via `fastqc` and trimming the reads using `trimmomatic`)
 3. Count transcripts and generate count matrix using `salmon`
-4. Analyze differentially expressed genes (DGE) using `limma-voom`
+4. Preprocess and analyze differentially expressed genes (DGE) using `limma-voom`
-5. Provide insight on potential pathways relevant to significant DGEs using `fgsea`
+5. We leverage `fgsea` and the example database to provide insight on ligand activity which can reflect on signalling pathway activity

 <details>
     <summary>You can include find the DAG workflow here</summary>